NordVPN: Criticism

 On October 21, 2019, a security researcher disclosed on Twitter a server breach of NordVPN involving a leaked private key.
 The cyberattack granted the attackers root access, which was used to generate an HTTPS certificate that enabled the attackers to perform man-in-the-middle attacks to intercept the communications of NordVPN users.
 In response, NordVPN confirmed that one of its servers based in Finland was breached in March 2018, but there was no evidence of an actual man-in-the-middle attack ever taking place.
 The exploit was the result of a vulnerability in a contracted data center's remote administration system that affected the Finland server between January 31 and March 20, 2018.
+Evidence suggests that when the data center became aware of the intrusion, all accounts that had caused the vulnerabilities were deleted and NordVPN was not notified about the mistake.

 According to NordVPN, the data center disclosed the breach to NordVPN on April 13, 2019, and NordVPN ended its relationship with the data center.
+In addition, experts state that there are no indications of any user's private information such as user credentials, billing details, or any other profile-related information being compromised during that event.
 Security researchers and media outlets criticized NordVPN for failing to promptly disclose the breach after the company became aware of it.
-NordVPN stated that the company initially planned to disclose the breach after it completed the audit of its 5,000 servers for any similar risks.
+NordVPN stated that the company initially planned to disclose the breach after it completed the audit of its 5,000 servers for any similar risks and later put regular updates on its blog.

 On November 1, 2019, in a separate incident, it was reported that approximately 2,000 usernames and passwords of NordVPN accounts were exposed through credential stuffing.